craftweg/website/priv/posts/2021-10-11-on-cutting-off-dopamine.md

 ---
 title: 'On cutting off some dopamine dependency'
-categories: ['mental health', 'health', 'technology']
+tags: ['mental health', 'health', 'technology']
 ---

 Over time, my relationship with the Internet has turned me into a dopamine-dependent.